Model Zoning Code for Affordable Housing

 Promotes high quality of life for current and future residents, focusing on things like efficient water use and transportation

 Housing is considered affordable when it takes up no more than 30% of a household's gross income.
-Affordable housing can be in many different shapes and sizes, in fact, the 2024 County Housing Strategy describes how different types of housing are needed to meet the needs of community members in different life stages and promote aging in place.
+Affordable housing can be in many different shapes and sizes, in fact, the 2024 County Housing Strategy describes how different types of housing are needed to meet the needs of community members in different stages of life and promote aging in place.

 Applicability

-The content of the Model Code will predominately focus on the Urban or Rural Growth areas shown on the Future Land Use Map (FLUM), as these are areas with existing development and infrastructure.
+The content of the Model Code will predominately focus on the Urban or Rural Growth areas shown on the Future Land Use Map or FLUM.
 The Code also includes some content to address the adjacent Public Infrastructure Holding Areas and Managed Growth Areas.
-This "Model code" is intended to be used as a reference to inform updates to zoning related to housing in any of the corresponding Future Land Use categories from the FLUM.
+Importantly, the Model Code is a tool, not a zoning proposal.
+Adoption of any of the model standards, whether as part of a new zoning district or targeted updates to existing zoning, will include public hearings and opportunities for further input.

 Focus Areas

-Focus Area 1: Four Corners
+Map Showing Focus Area 1: Four Corners